We Understand Your Challenges

 Did you know that fatigue is often one of the longest-lasting symptoms of brain injury?
 Fatigue can impact an individual’s ability to function in daily life, but mindfulness has proven to reduce depressive symptoms, overall stress and fatigue in patients with traumatic brain injury.
 In addition to depressive symptoms, mindfulness can also decrease pain intensity and increase energy levels.
 Fully understanding all the benefits of mindfulness, ABI Wellness’s program includes 10-15 minutes of guided meditation each day.

-interdisciplinary Health Tracking
+Interdisciplinary Health Tracking

 Utilizing automated tools to deliver up-to-the-minute patient activity and satisfactory tracking, ABI Wellness’s focus is on interdisciplinary health through quality of life tracking, which allows facilitators to monitor changes in patients’ daily lives throughout treatment.
-This pillar includes bi-weekly, one-on-one clinical counselling sessions for each patient.

 Based on each client’s learning profile, an individualized program of targeted exercises is designed to address four cognitive areas involved in reasoning, memory, executive functioning, attention and planning.